Baingan bharta: Variants

 In Maharashtra, especially in the northern Khandesh region, vangyache bharit (वांग्याचें भरीत) as they call it is served in social gatherings including wedding ceremonies.
 During harvest season, a special "bharit party" is organised.
 Bharit is usually served with puri.
 In the Vidarbha and Khandesh regions of Maharashtra, two variants are popular: kachha ("raw") bharit and phodni cha (with tadka) bharit.
-In kachha bharit, all the ingredients except for eggplant are used uncooked.
-Raw spring onion, tomato, green chillies, green coriander, and sometimes fresh fenugreek leaves are mixed with flame-roasted eggplant along with raw linseed oil or peanut oil.
-In phodni cha bharit, the above ingredients are first fried in oil with spices; then, mashed eggplants are mixed into it and cooked together.
+In kachha bharit, all the ingredients except for brinjal are used uncooked.
+Raw spring onion, tomato, green chillies, green coriander, and sometimes fresh fenugreek leaves are mixed with flame-roasted brinjal along with raw linseed oil or peanut oil.
+In phodni cha bharit, the above ingredients are first fried in oil with spices; then, mashed brinjals are mixed into it and cooked together.
 A similar process is followed in other Indian states and Pakistan with slight variations in ingredients.
-In Vidarbha and Khandesh, it is considered a delicacy when the eggplants are roasted on dried cotton plant stems, a process which gives a distinct smokey flavour to the dish.
+In Vidarbha and Khandesh, it is considered a delicacy when the brinjals are roasted on dried cotton plant stems, a process which gives a distinct smokey flavour to the dish.
 The dish is served with dal, bhakri, and rice.